Cultivating Consciousness

 Our house and 3+ acres are built on black land clay.
 The stuff is annoying, and gross at times.
 It’s sticky and thick when it’s wet, full of craw dads and mounds that sometimes come up past my ankles.
 On the contrary, it’s coarse and full of HUGE cracks when it’s dry.
 I mean cracks big enough to lose your car keys in.
 We didn’t know anything about this type of soil when we bought it, or the transaction might not have ever happened.
 It’s caused enormous flooding problems, and huge financial investments just to maintain it and keep our home from rendering any damage.
 The first year we lived here I was so discouraged with what we’d gotten ourselves into that I mowed down almost everything.
 I never gave it a chance to even show me what it could do throughout the changing seasons.
 After my first lawnmower went kaput, I was forced to scale back a bit and only mow about a 1/3 of what I had previously been doing the year before.
 I’ll be damned if this same land that turns out crayfish and Grand Canyon size craters, doesn’t produce some of the most beautiful primrose and dandelion flowers come spring.
 They open up before us every morning and welcome the day.
 It’s downright magical.
 Pale pink fades into a rosy bright blush and stands next to lemony yellows and lovely white florets on slender stems.
 It blankets our entire front and back yard, and down into the pasture that extends beyond my view.

-When I am very young in my faith, I am just learning how to dig and water and sow my own oats.
+When I am very young in my faith, I am just learning how to dig and sow my own oats.
 I am so thirsty for living water that I may not take notice of what the soil is like beneath me, and stumble onto rocky ground where the dirt is shallow and the water comes in at such a flood, I can scarcely soak it in.
-Or I stay too close to a comfortable path, that a bird or worrisome thought can carry me away with no roots to keep me grounded.
+Or I stay too close to a comfortable path, and a bird or worrisome thought carries me away with no roots to keep me grounded.
 Or, God forbid, I fall amongst thorns or vagabonds, that choke and squelch my desire to grow, and I bear no fruit.
-Perhaps, if I’m lucky enough, I'll fall on good soil, find good friends and family to help me grow at my own pace, in my own time, and be patient with me until my springtime arrives.
+Perhaps, if I’m lucky, I'll fall on good soil, find good friends and family to help me grow at my own pace, and be patient with me until my springtime arrives.

 As I further in my faith, I can choose to be the soil in His parable.
 I can choose to take the seeds He seeks to plant in me and absorb them into my consciousness.
-I can be hard and rocky, and let the seeds fall between the cracks, never let them take root, and wither and die.
-I can choose to grow weeds instead of the seeds presented before me.
+I can be hard and rocky, and let the seeds fall between the cracks, never let them take root.
+I can choose to allow weeds to grow instead of the seeds presented before me.
 Let what I already have crowd any space for new life and learning.
 I can say, no thank you, to the new growth, think I already know it all, and choke out any advancement for new thoughts, new perspectives, or new ways of thinking.
 No fresh foliage necessary, thank you very much!
 Perhaps, if I’m open minded enough, I’ll be soft soil.
 Welcome a restored cultivation!
 Produce a harvest beyond my wildest dreams!
 Be enlightened unto things I would have never dared let grow before!

-Then I mature even more, and I realize I can also be the Sower of the seed into the soil.
-How lofty of me to think I can just fall where I may as a baby seed and bloom where I’m planted under any circumstance.
+Then I mature even more, and I realize I can also be the Sower.
+How lofty of me to think I can just fall where I may and bloom where I’m planted under any circumstance.
 It’s a lovely thought, yet not super sustainable.
-Some soil can be difficult and stubborn to work with, or it can be pliable and soft, and work with the seeds instead of against them.
 At the end of the day, all types of earth and plants need a cultivator if they are to change and grow in a productive way.
-You may say, well, God is the cultivator in Yeshua’s parable, and that is all fine and good.
-But I wonder, has He not already given us what we need to cultivate our own hearts and minds?
-He’s laid out my tools, he’s given me the seeds, he’s presented me with choices to be dry and barren or lush and soft.
+You may say, well, God is your cultivator in Yeshua’s parable, and that is all fine and good.
+But I wonder, has He not already given me what I need to cultivate my own heart and mind?
+He’s laid out my tools, he’s given me the seeds, he’s presented me with choices to be dry and barren or lush and workable.
 It is my responsibility to dig out any bitter roots, no matter how hard my heart may be.
 I am the cultivator, I have the seeds, I am the soil.
 He’s created it all in me, and what shows up outside for others to see, should reflect the tending I’ve been doing on the inside.

-I took note of all the things my husband and I have done since we moved here with this black sticky clay.
+I took note of all the things my husband and I have done with this black sticky clay since we moved here.
 There are areas where we’ve brought in more dirt and laid sod to combat the flooding.
-There’s an entire section where we had rock brought in to fill the cracks, help with drainage, and provide our family and friends with a place to park so they won’t walk in the mud when they come visit.
+There’s an entire section where we had rock brought in to fill the cracks, help with drainage, and provide our family and friends with a place to park so they won’t have to walk in the mud when they visit.
 We’ve planted trees to provide a border from strangers, critters, and unwanted threats.
 We’ve scattered grass seeds and hoped for the best.
 In some areas, we’ve let the land show it’s natural beauty and decided to leave it alone all together and allow it to speak to us.
-It’s changed so much in the short time we’ve been here, I can’t imagine what it will be like in another 30 years with us tending it and shaping it and being open to what it gives us.
+It’s changed so much in the short time we’ve been here; I can’t imagine what it will be like in another 30 years with us tending it and shaping it and being open to what it gives us.
+Should my eternal preparation not mirror this same tender loving care?

-A re-thinking of this old parable had me re-thinking this land and re-thinking my perspective on it all.
-I am all these things in His parable.
-He has given me the authority to change and re-shape my heart and mind as many times as I need to in order to find the divine beauty He has already bestowed.
-I may be many different types of seeds in my faith journey.
-Sometimes even a seed who has refused to open.
-I may be many types of soil on my faith journey.
-Perhaps muddy and wet or dry and cracked at times.
-But ultimately, I am the Sower.
-I must never cease to cultivate my consciousness until the day He calls me to eternal bliss.
-Meditating on what might await me, encourages me to be more diligent at keeping the gardens of my heart and mind pure for the eternity that I’ll call home.
-I certainly don’t want to find I’ve come to the end of my life here on Earth with a desert to roam forever.
-No, I aim to create a garden where I can rest and find peace and enjoy the harvests of the labor, He has had me work in my life.
-A cool river, a shade tree, fruits and flowers are what I long for.
+A re-thinking of this parable had me re-thinking my responsibilities of the gardens in my heart and mind.
+He has given me the authority to transform my own awareness as many times as I need to in order to develop the divine bliss He has already bestowed.
+At times I am a seed who refuses to open.
+Other times I am stubborn soil, muddy and wet or dry and cracked.
+So now, I realize, above all I must be the Sower.
+I can never cease to cultivate towards consciousness.
+Meditating on what awaits me, encourages me to be more diligent at keeping the gardens of my perception pure for the eternity that I’ll call home.
+I certainly don’t want to find I’ve come to the end of my life here on Earth with nothing but a desert to roam.
+Therefore, I will continuously prepare my estate with the goal that it translates into a place where I find peace.
+My mind is His cool river; my heart is His shade tree which bears sweet fruit; my soul grows His flowers.
 I am the seed.
 I am the soil.
 I am the Sower.
-And Yahweh is the consciousness of my story.
+And Yahweh is my beating consciousness.

 Mark Chapter 4:1-34